Note: This post contains affiliate links. As always, we only link to products we’ve used and that we think add value to our readers.

 - Keep diapering supplies handy.
 All airplane lavatory are equipped with change tables.
 But changing diapers in a tiny airplane bathroom is never easy.
 To keep things simple, keep the diapering essentials—wipes, mat, diapers, ointment—easily accessible within the diaper bag or even in a smaller cloth tote bag.
 That way you don’t have to squeeze a bulky diaper bag into the lavatory with you.

 - Feed baby on takeoff and landing.
 It’s worth noting that the air pressure changes during takeoff and landing causes some babies intense ear pain.
-To help your baby feel more comfortable, consider feeling or offering a pacifier during takeoff and landing.
+To help your baby feel more comfortable, consider feeding or offering a pacifier during takeoff and landing.
 That said, Claire has never had a problem with the air pressure changes so far.

 Tips for Choosing Accommodations with a Baby